dairiki/lektorlib/README.md

 Second, when we would like to generate a query of a pre-computed subset of a resource's children, this prevents intruducing unnecessary build dependencies.
-If we used a standard query with a filter applied, still iterates of all of the parent nodes children, registering dependencies on all of them.
+If we used a standard query with a filter applied, it still iterates over all of the parent node’s children, registering dependencies on all of them.

 ### `lektorlib.context.disable_dependency_recording`